jurgenizer/dsr-cookie-consent-notice/README.md

 View the demo [here](https://happyhols.co.za/h/)

 ### CSS
-The cookie consent notice makes use of [Bulma](https://bulma.io/), a free, open source CSS framework for styling.
+The cookie consent notice makes use of [Bulma](https://bulma.io/), a free, open source CSS framework.
 However, this can easily be replaced if you prefer to use your own CSS.

 ### How to use this cookie consent notice
 Insert this code in your html `<head>` tag.